stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

 proved inadequate, two local negroes attended to this matter, and they were seldom questioned.
-West was then a small, slender, spectacled youth with delicate features, yellow hair, pale blue eyes, and a soft voice, and it was uncanny to hear him dwelling on the relative merits of Christchurch Cemetery and the potter&rsquo;s field.
-We finally decided on the potter&rsquo;s field, because practically every body in Christchurch was embalmed; a thing of course ruinous to West&rsquo;s researches.
+West was then a small, slender, spectacled youth with delicate features, yellow hair, pale blue eyes, and a soft voice, and it was uncanny to hear him dwelling on the relative merits of Christchurch Cemetery and the potter's field.
+We finally decided on the potter's field, because practically every body in Christchurch was embalmed; a thing of course ruinous to West's researches.

   I was by this time his active and enthralled assistant, and helped him make